-Two periods of reconnaissance field work were carried out in 2020 in the southern portion of the Yautepec project where the company has maintained continuous community access.
+Two periods of reconnaissance field work were carried out in 2020 in the southern portion of the Yautepec project where the Company has maintained continuous community access.
 Preliminary laboratory results from surface rock sampling in this area were not considered material, and a second round of samples is currently in the laboratory pending results.
 No work was conducted in the principal northern portion of the project area (the subject of Yautepec news releases to date) owing to ongoing negotiations for a new community agreement for access.
 A community relations consultant is being used for the purpose of formal negotiations.
-With the anticipated written permissions in place, the company can formally start environmental permitting with the intent of drill testing in the second half of 2021.